Urbi Pro | On-Premise | 2GIS Documentation

 • api: environment variables.

-• postgresql: access settings for the PostgreSQL server.
+• postgres: access settings for the PostgreSQL server.

 • connectionString: connection string to the PostgreSQL database — Server=SERVER_URL;Database=DB_NAME;UID=USER_NAME;.